Volume IIssue No. 1March 2026Tampa, Florida · The Kitchen of Dan Cooks

 Common questions

-Can I make this ahead and reheat it later?
+Can I make this ahead for a party?

-What if I don't have beef broth?
+What if I only have boneless pork shoulder?

 Recipe